Civitas (think tank): History and activities

-Policy interests
+Political positions

 The think tank describes itself as "classical liberal" and "non-partisan".
 The Times and The Daily Telegraph have described it as a "right-of-centre think-tank", while The Irish News and The Guardian describe it as right-wing.

 The Times has described Civitas as an ally of former Education Secretary Michael Gove.
 It is opposed to green regulations, to legislation designed to reduce climate change, and to greater reliance on renewable energy.

 Involvement in schools

 Civitas provides teaching materials and guest speakers for schools, in particular on family structure and on the EU.

 Civitas is adapting the American Core Knowledge curriculum for the UK.
 It is a year-by-year outline of the specific and shared content and skills to be taught in Years 1 to 6.
 The first Core Knowledge book, What Your Year 1 Child Needs to Know, aroused controversy over its message to minorities when released in 2011.
 The books for Year 1 and Year 2 were published in 2012.